 - In big retail stores, 74 percent of all purchases are not planned in advance, reinforcing the idea that POP displays can affect impulse buying.

-- 70 percent of grocery store purchases can be attributed to decisions made in-store with 68 percent of these purchases being impulse buys.
+- 70 percent of grocery store purchases can be attributed to decisions made in-store, with 68 percent of these purchases being impulse buys.

-- Customers will notice a product’s packaging before noticing price at a rate of 5 to 6 seconds earlier depending on the product and the display, giving store owners a prime opportunity to encourage sales.
+- Customers will notice a product’s packaging before noticing the price at a rate of 5 to 6 seconds earlier depending on the product and the display, giving store owners a prime opportunity to encourage sales.

 The Future of Point of Purchase Marketing

 The increased popularity of e-commerce in recent years is forcing brick-and-mortar retailers to adapt in order to survive in the new business paradigm that is evolving.
-The use of POP displays is playing an instrumental role in attracting customers’ attention and generating sales and will continue to do so as point of purchase marketing finds new ways to meet consumer needs.
+The use of POP displays is playing an instrumental role in attracting customers’ attention and generating sales and will continue to do so as a point of purchase marketing finds new ways to meet consumer needs.

 Increase in the Use of Augmented Reality

 Augmented reality gained widespread popularity with the advent of mobile games that saw millions of users across the globe become familiar with the technology.
-This new way of adding additional layers of content to a point of purchase display is expected to grow and further complement the selling efforts of retail store owners.
+This new way of adding additional layers of content to the point of purchase display is expected to grow and further complement the selling efforts of retail store owners.
 It is expected that augmented reality will play a bigger role in informing consumers about products in the coming years.
 An entire ecosystem of tools on customers’ mobile phones will create a companion that transforms POP displays into an essential aspect of the shopping experience.

 Retail store owners can become more appealing to customers over e-commerce businesses by increasing the convenience offered over their online counterparts.
 Point of purchase displays can play a big role in offering customers a more personalized and tactile experience than buying online.
 Marketing efforts such as the “buy online, pick up in-store” promotions that stores are offering their consumers are seeing a rise in popularity in several different markets.
 With in-store displays becoming more and more sophisticated with the use of interactive monitors and augmented reality, POS promotions are evolving to create a more personalized experience centered around convenience.